billsix/programmingFromTheGroundUp/docs/source/counting.rst

 octal, which is 8 in decimal.
 If you just write 10 that means 10 in decimal.
 The beginning zero is what differentiates the two.
-So, *be careful not to put any leading zeroes in front of decimal numbers, or they will be interepreted as octal numbers*!
+So, *be careful not to put any leading zeroes in front of decimal numbers, or they will be interpreted as octal numbers*!

 Hexadecimal numbers (also called just "hex") use the numbers 1-15 for each digit. however, since 10-15 don't have their own numbers,